On paper, Cannes looks like just another quaint town on France’s Côte d’Azur — but trust me — it’s a universe all of its own.

 Where to shop in Cannes

 Rub shoulders with the rich and famous along La Croisette and Rue d’Antibes — the places to stalk diamond studded stilettos and to-die-for Repettos.

 Those on a more modest budget can still look and feel a million dollars.
 Try Zara, which has a stylish but more colourful range than its Paris stores.
 Complete your new look with a blow dry from one of the city’s hairdressers to the stars (well, for part of the year at least), or get your nails and makeup done.

 Ways to relax in Cannes

-Outside festival time it’s not hard to relax in this sultry seaside town.
+Outside festival time, it’s not hard to relax in this sultry seaside town.

 Cannes is small enough to go most places on foot.
-Throw on your sandals and head for the waterfront to swim, stroll, sip rosé, people-watch or window shop.
+Pop on your sandals and head for the waterfront to swim, stroll, sip rosé, people-watch or window shop.
 Cruising the Promenade de la Croisette that wraps around the glorious bay is a pastime in itself.